bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/40_pull_requests_and_ci/4002_create_test_pr.md

 ---
-title: "Create A Pull Request"
+title: "Create A pull request"
 chapter: false
 weight: 16
 pre: "<b>4.2 </b>"
 ---

-### Create Infrastructure with a pull request
+### Create infrastructure with a pull request

 To see our new security controls in action, let's create a pull request to modify our development environment configuration!